Find out about the latest UK research, clinical trials and how you can take part.

 Hypofractionated radiotherapy is another area of research.
 Clinical trials are looking into giving larger doses of radiation per treatment.
 They also want to reduce the number of treatments.
 Although the dose of each individual fraction is higher, the total dose of radiotherapy you get is lower.

 Researchers want to find out if this way of giving radiotherapy helps to reduce the risk of the cancer coming back.
 They also want to know what the side effects are compared to standard radiotherapy.

-The ART DECO trial is supported by Cancer Research UK.
-It is comparing standard and higher doses of intensity modulated radiotherapy for advanced cancers of the voice box (cancer of the larynx) or hypopharynx.
+They are also comparing standard and higher doses of intensity modulated radiotherapy for advanced cancers of the voice box (cancer of the larynx) or hypopharynx.
 The hypopharynx is the part of the food pipe (oesophagus) that surrounds the larynx.
-This trial has now closed and we are waiting for the results.

 Having standard external beam radiotherapy and going to the hospital every day during the week can be very tiring, especially if you live a long way away.